 GeneCards Summary for ABL2 Gene

 ABL2 (ABL Proto-Oncogene 2, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with ABL2 include leukemia.
-Among its related pathways are Ras signaling pathway and L1CAM interactions.
-GO annotations related to this gene include magnesium ion binding and protein tyrosine kinase activity.
+Among its related pathways are ErbB signaling pathway and Developmental Biology.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is FRK.

 UniProtKB/Swiss-Prot for ABL2 Gene